 Tahini is a thick sesame paste, that is mixed with water, lemon juice, garlic, and salt to make a creamy consistency that is drizzled over nearly everything.
 Seriously, its so good.
 You can find tahini in most big grocery stores, or buy it here.

 Sesame seeds are an amazing source of calcium, iron and phosphorus, as well as magnesium.
 Tahini is pretty calorically dense, but its an awesome source of mono and poly-unsaturated fats.
 Only 2 of the 16 grams of fat in a 2-tablespoon serving of tahini is saturated.
 So go ahead, and get those healthy fats into your diet with a delicious tahini dip!

-- Roast the carrots on a parchment lined baking sheet for 25-30 minutes, flipping half way through
+- Combine the carrots, honey and zataar on a parchment lined baking sheet